sampsyo/cs6120/content/blog/2022-05-19-A_Type_and_Effect_System_for_Deterministic_Parallel_Java/index.md

 ### Region Nesting

 Since many datastructures are naturally recursive, DPJ comes with the functionality to express recursiveness of memory regions.
 This is called **region nesting**.
-The listing bellow shows how the aforementioned program can be extended with region nesting:
+The listing below shows how the aforementioned program can be extended with region nesting:

 ```
 // take the "global" region P for this class as a template argument.